Akshat090803/Intelli-Wheels/README.md

 **AI-Powered Car Marketplace**
 Intelli Wheels is a sophisticated full-stack web application that redefines the car buying and selling experience through intelligent AI enhancements and a user-friendly interface.
 Initially developed to power the operations of "Evergreen Motors," this project is designed with future scalability in mind to accommodate multiple dealerships.

 ---

+## 🔐 Admin Demo Credentials

+To explore the Admin Dashboard, use the following demo credentials:

+- 📧 **Email:** admin@example.com
+- 🔑 **Password:** Admin@intelliwheels

+⬆️ Use the above credentials to explore the admin dashboard features.

+---